awurth/Slim3/README.md

 This will install Gulp dependencies and Semantic UI in `public/assets/lib/semantic/`.

 ### Gulp
-This boilerplate uses Gulp to manage assets.
-The CSS and Javascript files are located in `src/*/Resources/assets/`, so you have to use Gulp after creating your project to generate the minified files in `public/`, which will be ignored by Git.
+This skeleton uses Gulp to manage assets.
+The CSS and Javascript files are located in `assets/`, so you have to use Gulp after creating your project to generate the minified files in `public/`, which will be ignored by Git.

 #### Install Gulp
 You can install Gulp globally on your system with the following command if you haven't done it yet